mikemarsian/serially/README.md

 ```

 ## Customize Plain Ruby Class Instantiation
 Before the first task runs, Serially creates an instance of your class, on which your task callbacks are then called.
-By default, instances of plain ruby classes
-are created using simple `new`.
-If your class has a custom `initialize` method that you want to be called when creating instance of your class, it's easy to achieve.
+If your plain Ruby class has a custom `initialize` method that you want to be called when creating instance of your class, it's easy to achieve.
 All you need to do is to implement
 `instance_id` method that can return any number of arguments, which will be passed as-is to your `initialize`.

 ```ruby